Beacon-Heart/Heart_Beacon/README.md

 CHAMBER OF DIGITAL COMMERCE is the world’s leading trade association representing the digital asset and blockchain industry.
 Our mission is to promote the acceptance and use of digital assets and blockchain-based technologies.
 Through education, advocacy, and working closely with policymakers, regulatory agencies and industry, our goal is to develop a pro-growth legal environment that fosters innovation, jobs and investment.
 LINK http://www.digitalchamber.org

 CODE FOR AMERICA Code for America partners with city, county, and state governments to redesign public services in three key areas that have high impact for communities.
 Together, we turn challenges into opportunities to not only serve communities better but transform how governments think about technology.
-LINK

 COUNT MINIMUM SKETCH ALGORITHM: streaming algorithm Find a randomized streaming algorithm whose output (as a random variable) has the desired expectation but usually high variance (i.e., noise).
 To reduce the variance/noise, run many independent copies in parallel and combine their outputs.
 Count sketch is a probabilistic data structure designed to answer the following question: Reading a stream of elements a1, a2, a3, ..., where many elements are replicas in a given time it will provide an answer to question: how many original elements have been seen Count minimum sketch is a probabilistic data structures sacrificing certainty for space.
 Count minimum sketch selects 2 parameters: accuracy of the results ε and probability of bad estimate δ.

 DASH: Unlike Bitcoin nodes, Master nodes receive payments for their service to the network – similar to demurrage charges in the Trade Reference Currency TERRA TRC.
 Dash includes decentralized funding, decentralized governance, decentralized storage.
 Dash's governance system, visit https://dash.org.
 Dash features: - InstantX: